-Christine started teaching at the University in 2008 but before this, she spent most of her career in Higher Education in research, ranging from lean and agile operations in manufacturing whilst at the Universities of Swansea, Cardiff and Bath.
-Here she was engaged with many different companies including Ford, Johnsons, BAT, Balfour Beatty, Nissan, and Boots.
+Christine Lloyd-Betts started working at Birmingham City University in 2008.
+Before this, she spent most of her career in higher education at the Universities of Swansea, Cardiff and Bath researching lean and agile operations in manufacturing.
+Through her research, she engaged with companies including Ford, Johnsons, BAT, Balfour Beatty, Nissan, and Boots.